Dog Management Bylaw 2012

 Ture ā-Rohe Tiaki Kurī 2012

-- be familiar and observe where dogs are allowed under control off a leash
+- states where dogs are allowed under control off a leash

-- be familiar and observe where dogs are allowed under control on a leash
+- states where dogs are allowed under control on a leash

-- immediately remove and appropriately dispose of their dogs' faeces
+- requires dog owners to immediately remove and appropriately dispose of their dogs' faeces

-- obtain a licence to keep multiple dogs on a premises
+- limits the number of dogs on a premises

 Get a copy of the Dog Management Bylaw 2012